navidrome/website/content/en/docs/Overview/_index.md

 - Streams virtually **any audio format** available
 - Reads and uses all your beautifully curated **metadata**
 - Great support for **Box Sets** (multi-disc albums)
-- **Multi-user**, each user has their own play counts, playlists, favourites, etc..
+- **Multi-user**, each user has their own play counts, playlists, favorites, etc..
 - Very **low resource usage**
 - **Multi-platform**, runs on macOS, Linux and Windows. **Docker** images are also provided
 - Ready to use **Raspberry Pi** binaries and Docker images available